-In connection with this offering, we, each of our directors and executive officers and certain entities controlled by Wexford have agreed that, without the prior written consent of Credit Suisse Securities (USA) LLC, we and they will not, directly or indirectly, for a period of 60 days after the date of this prospectus, offer, pledge, sell, contract to sell or otherwise transfer or dispose of any shares of our common stock (other than the shares of our common stock subject to this offering) or any other securities convertible into or exercisable or exchangeable for our common stock.
-In addition, in connection with the June 2013 secondary offering, Gulfport agreed to similar lock-up restrictions for a period of 60 days following the date of the prospectus (June 18, 2013) for that offering.
-These lock-up restrictions are subject to certain specific exceptions, including transfers of common stock as a bona fide gift or by will or intestate succession and transfers to such person's immediate family or to a trust or to any entity controlled by such holder, provided that the recipient of the shares agrees to be bound by the same restrictions on sales and, in the case of our executive officers and directors, the right of such individuals to sell up to 300,000 shares in the aggregate.
-In connection with this offering, Credit Suisse Securities (USA) LLC granted a release of the lock-up agreements entered into by us, each of our directors and executive officers and certain entities controlled by Wexford in connection with the June 2013 secondary offering.
+In connection with this offering, we, each of our directors and executive officers, Gulfport and certain entities affiliated with Wexford have agreed that, without the prior written consent of Credit Suisse Securities (USA) LLC, we and they will not, directly or indirectly, for a period of 60 days after the date of this prospectus, offer, pledge, sell, contract to sell or otherwise transfer or dispose of any shares of our common stock (other than the shares of our common stock subject to this offering) or any other securities convertible into or exercisable or exchangeable for our common stock.
+These lock-up restrictions are subject to certain specific exceptions, including transfers of common stock as a bona fide gift or by will or intestate succession and transfers to such person's immediate family or to a trust or to any entity controlled by such holder, provided that the recipient of the shares agrees to be bound by the same restrictions on sales and, in the case of our executive officers and directors, the right of such individuals to sell up to shares in the aggregate.
+In connection with this offering, Credit Suisse Securities (USA) LLC granted a release of all of the lock-up agreements entered into in connection with the June 2013 secondary offering.
 For additional information, see "Underwriting" beginning on page 89 of this prospectus.